wejgaard/TclForth/README.md

 * Console: Continue the command string on a new line with \<Ctrl+Enter\>
 * Console: Put immediate action on the command line inside [ ]

-* If TclForth is started in a terminal, the terminal becomes the Tcl console.
+* If TclForth is started in a terminal, the terminal is the Tcl console.

 ## [Wiki/Guide](https://github.com/wolfwejgaard/tclforth/wiki)